gustafsson96/american-the-office-quiz/README.md

 * **Score Counter**

   * At the top of the question container, the user can keep track of their score.
-As presented on the home page, a correct answer will give the user 10 points and the score counter will update accordingly (the score counter does not change size even though the presented screenshots make it looks like it does).
+As presented on the home page, a correct answer will give the user 10 points and the score counter will update accordingly.

 ![Screenshot of score counter](/documentation/scorecounter.png)